tchan128/work-day-scheduler/README.md

     <a href="https://github.com/tchan128/work-day-scheduler"><img src="Scheduler.png" alt="Logo" width="80" height="80"></a>
     <h3 align="center">Work Day Scheduler</h3>
     <p align="center">
-        The motivation for this project is to build upon pre-existing source code to make a usable work day scheduler.
-I built this project because as an individual with many things going on during a work day, it is nice to a space to organize myself and my events/appointments.
-Having a space that allows me to keep myself organize and acts as a day tracker really helps me stay focus.
-Through this project, I learned how to use jQuery to easily change and modify different elements in the HTML.
+        The motivation for this project is to build upon pre-existing source code to make a usable workday scheduler.
+I built this project because as an individual with many things going on during a work day, it is nice to have space to organize myself and my events/appointments.
+Having a space that allows me to keep myself organized and acts as a day tracker really helps me stay focused.
+Through this project, I learned how to use jQuery to easily change and modify different class and elements in the HTML.
 I also learned how to better use local storage.
 Lastly, I learned how to use different APIs.
         <br/>
         <br/>
         <a href="https://github.com/tchan128/work-day-scheduler"><strong>Explore the docs »</strong></a>